The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 2. Social conformity starts at age 12

-Children start conforming with others from the age of 12 onwards (Large et al., 2019).
+Psychology research finds that children start conforming with others from the age of 12 onwards (Large et al., 2019).

 Before that, children largely do their own thing and are unaffected by others.